 The Australian Volunteers for International Development Australian (AVID) program promotes economic growth and poverty reduction in the Indo-Pacific region through capacity building in host organisations so as to deliver effective and sustainable development outcomes.
 Australia’s overseas volunteer program, has a one-stop entry point to Australian volunteering.
 See the AVID website for more information.

-In common with other small island atoll states it faces obstacles posed by remoteness, lack of scale and vulnerability to external shocks and environmental stress.
+Kiribati, in common with other small island atoll states, faces obstacles posed by remoteness, lack of scale and vulnerability to external shocks and environmental stress.
 Internal and external remoteness and weakness in business climate has kept the private sector small.
 This constrains economic growth and puts strain on public finances.
-Continuing the fiscal and structural reform program in Kiribati is essential.

-Notwithstanding its limited range of economic assets, Kiribati has largely had a solid record of financial stability since independence in 1979.
+Notwithstanding its limited resources, Kiribati has largely had a solid record of financial stability since independence in 1979.
 Governments have adopted a cautious approach to domestic spending combined with a deliberate policy of capitalising its sovereign wealth fund, the Revenue Equalisation Reserve Fund (RERF).
 The RERF is used to supplement recurrent revenues and smooth volatility in other income sources, e.g. seasonal fluctuations in fishing revenue.

-Trade and investment: Australian merchandise exports to Kiribati in 2012-13 (latest figures available) totaled $20.7 million.
+Trade and investment: Australian merchandise exports to Kiribati in 2015 totalled $27 million.
 Australian currency is legal tender in Kiribati.
 The ANZ Bank is the majority owner of the Bank of Kiribati which provides central and retail banking services and is the only bank in the country.

 High level visits